ARK-Builders/ark-core/README.md

 ### Benchmarking Local Files

 Our benchmark suite includes tests on local files and directories.
-These benchmarks are located in the [`benches/`](/benches) directory.
+These benchmarks are located in the `benches/` directory of some crates.
 Each benchmark sets a time limit using `group.measurement_time()`, which you can adjust manually based on your requirements.

 You have the flexibility to benchmark specific files or folders by modifying the variables within the benchmark files.
-By default, the benchmarks operate on the [`testdata/`](../../testdata/) directory and its contents.
+By default, the benchmarks operate on the [`testdata/`](../testdata/) directory and its contents.
 You can change the directory/files by setting the `DIR_PATH` and `FILE_PATHS` variables to the desired values.

 For pre-benchmark assessment of required time to index a huge local folder, you can modify `test_build_resource_index` test case in `src/index.rs`.